dbreese/fitfamconnect/BILLING.md

 - A billing period is a range of dates for which a billing run is created.
 - The most common billing period will be from the 1st day of the month to the last day of the month.
 - However, an owner could run billing every day (ie, batch billing), and perhaps we will eventually automate things to run every day for the owner.

+# Code Location
+- I want the billing logic to be located in /src/server/billing/engine.ts.
+- We need unit tests for all of the above scenarios.
+- Keep unit tests updated that cover at least the above scenarios.

 # Data Model
 ## Members